renovate-testing/test-21618-onboarding-semantic-pr/README.md

 # 21618

+## Current behavior

+Renovate correctly sees repository uses conventional commits, but does **not** use a conventional commit PR title.

+## Expected behavior

-Renovate should use a conventional commits PR title when onboarding
+Renovate uses a conventional commits PR title when onboarding.